pinkpong111/multi-agent-governance-architecture/README.md

   → Bottleneck is structurally inevitable without mitigation.
 ```

-**Lateral communication reduces effective pathway count.**
+**Lateral signaling reduces effective pathway count.**

 Not all n² pathways need to generate escalation signals.
-When agents resolve coordination questions peer-to-peer (Section 10), those interactions never become escalation signals.
+When agents share state information peer-to-peer (Section 10.1 — Lateral Signaling), potential collisions are detected and avoided before they generate escalation signals.
 The effective load on the Middle layer is therefore:

 ```
 Total pathways:        ~n²
-Resolved laterally: pathways where state-sharing prevents τ1 crossing Escalated to Middle layer: n² − laterally resolved
+Resolved by signaling:  pathways where state-sharing prevents τ1 crossing Escalated to Middle layer: n² − laterally resolved

-As lateral communication matures (seeding complete):
+As lateral signaling matures (seeding complete):
   → More pathways resolved before τ1
   → Effective Middle layer load grows sub-quadratically → Bottleneck threshold reached at higher n than without lateral design
 ```

-This is the structural reason lateral communication is part of the architecture's governance design rather than an optional coordination feature: it directly extends the scale at which the system remains bottleneck-free.
+This load reduction depends entirely on the Signaling/Influence distinction (Section 10.1).
+If agents begin influencing each other laterally rather than signaling, the bottleneck does not disappear — it migrates from the Middle layer to the peer network, where it is structurally invisible and undetected by any governance layer.
+This is the structural reason lateral signaling is part of the architecture's governance design: it directly extends the scale at which the system remains bottleneck-free.

 **Lateral communication as effective pathway reduction:**